thehottgame/theHoTTGameGuide/docs/source/getting-started/about-hott-game.rst

 Installing Agda and the Cubical Agda library
 ============================================

+If you are a MacOS or Windows user we recommend you follow instructions on :ref:`installation`.
+More general instructions follow:

 Our Game is in ``agda``, which can be installed following instructions `on their site <https://agda.readthedocs.io/en/latest/getting-started/installation.html>`_.
 It is recommended that you use ``agda`` in the text editor